quickdraw6906/hammerspoon-pc/README.md

 There is only one "real" keyboard layout for max efficiency.
 Mac has such a layout but where on a PC there is an insert key, the mac has a function key.
 So to get x/c/p on the right hand consistenct with the standard shortcuts (can I say that in Mac land?
 STANDARD!) c/x/p keys of ctrl+insert, shift+del (forward delete to those in mac land), and shift+insert

 ## Open Issues
-Select word (next/previous) is buggy.
-There event issues on repeat strokes.
-You end up switching desktops.
-I tried to go as low level as possible, but some events fall through to the OS.

-x/c/p right hand functions (ctrl+fn, shift+fn, shift+forwarddelete not working in VirtualBox yet.
+Paste from shift+fn not working in VirtualBox.
+Copy from ctrl+fn now working in Microsoft Remote Desktop.

-No x/c/p functions work in MinTTY on Windoz (VM)
+No x/c/p functions work in MinTTY (bash emulator for git) on Windoz (VM)

-A screen grab function could not be done totally gracefully because from th Grab app Hammerspoon couldn't load the image in the pasteboard into a variable.
-Something to research...

 I keep having the situation where Hammerspoon loses all eventtaps.
 I have to reload the config periodically.
 Would love some insights into that.
 I might have to schedule a reload on a timer every 30 seconds or so (yuck).

 ## Work in Progress
 I'm still learning a ton about keyboard events.
 Any wisdom is appreciated.

 ## Why all these maps?
 For keyboards with this layout, and a left hand mouser:

 |Main Area|Magic Happens|Ten Key Area